Audition Process

 Audition on Your Primary Instrument

-All applicants to the Bachelor of Music program and the Joint Degrees program (Bachelor of Music/Bachelor of Business Administration) are required to perform an audition.
+All applicants to the Bachelor of Music and the Joint Degrees Bachelor of Music and Bachelor of Commerce are required to perform an audition.
+Applicants may perform a live audition in St. John's or submit an audition video.
+View audition dates and deadlines here.

 Applicants whose repertoire features piano accompaniment are normally expected to perform their auditions with a collaborative pianist.
 Should circumstances prevent an applicant from performing with a collaborative pianist, contact us to ask for an accommodation.